Meet Our Team

 Taylor Leigh BA, CHW

-Taylor holds a bachelor's degree in Latin American studies and has a passion for serving the migrant population due to working with undocumented individuals as a teenager; an experience that showed her firsthand the harsh realities migrants face in the US and that profoundly influenced her perspective and beliefs on the subject to this day.
+firsthand the harsh realities migrants face in the United States and that profoundly influenced her perspective and beliefs on the subject to this day.
 In her free time, Taylor enjoys hanging with friends, dancing and putting water and other basic necessities out in the desert for people crossing into the United States.

 Community Health Worker